 Ray has appeared as a guest star in the television series of Prisoner, The Restless Years, Cop Shop and Skyways.
 He worked on the movies Breaker Morant and The Chant of Jimmy Blacksmith and has won a Penguin Best Actor Award for his lead role in the telemovie Mail Order Bride.
 He also played the mechanic in Priscilla - the musical.

 Ray has also starred in the Snickers commercial 'You're Not You When You're Hungry'.Ray says when he auditioned for the pilot of Home and Away he thought it may be only a few months work.
 Now more than two decades later, he is the longest-serving actor in Australia for his role of Alf.
 He has also won a Gold Logie Award for his role in Home and Away.

 Ray says: "In the words of Albert Facey, I think I've had a fortunate life".

-For the past ten years Ray has appeared in Christmas pantomime productions in the UK, Belfast and Wales in such roles as Captain Hook in Peter Pan.
-He now beats veteran actor Kate Ritchie for being one of the longest serving actors on an Australian drama series.
+Ray has appeared in Christmas pantomime productions in the UK, Belfast and Wales in such roles as Captain Hook in Peter Pan and Abanazar in the production of Aladdin.
+In 2007, he played Bob the mechanic in Priscilla Queen of the Desert.

 Ray was born under the Zodiac sign of Cancer.